Zoarial94/Alexa-Class/README.md

 ## Prerequisite

-* Port 443 on must be configured to point to the computer hosting this server
+* Port forwarding must be used to have incomming connetions from 443 point to 8080 (Or other configured port) on the server
 * [Amazon Developer account](https://developer.amazon.com/alexa)
 * A [skill](https://developer.amazon.com/alexa/console/ask) with an endpoint pointing to the server
   * It is possible to use [noip](noip.com) to create a URL for the skill to use